spcourse/python/en/datastructures-practice/part1/contents.md

 Expected output:

     {'Adventure': ['Life of Pi', 'The Three Musketeers', 'The Call of the Wild'], 'Fantasy': ['One World The Water Dancer', 'Circe'], 'Classics': ['To Kill a Mockingbird', 'Little Women']}

+*Hint:* Think about how updating values in a dictionary works.
+When do you assign a new value to a key, and when do you modify an existing value?

 ## Test